PandaSekh/domestika-downloader-V3/README.md

 # Domestika Course Downloader V3

 A tool to download Domestika courses you have purchased.
-This version is tested only on macOS.
+This version is tested on macOS and Linux/Unix systems.

 ⚠️ **IMPORTANT:** This tool only works with courses you have purchased.
 You must be the legitimate owner of the courses you want to download.